SWITCH INDICATIONS

 KRAS G12C inhibitor and/or active brain metastases.2

-*Crossover from docetaxel to KRAZATI was allowed in cases where disease progression per RECIST v1.1 was confirmed by real-time BICR.
-Other crossover criteria: ECOG PS
+* Crossover from docetaxel to KRAZATI was allowed in cases where disease progression per RECIST v1.1 was confirmed by real-time BICR.
+Other crossover criteria: ECOG PS 0-2, recovery from DOCE-related AEs to grade 1 or baseline (except peripheral neuropathy and alopecia for which grade 2 is acceptable).1

-Per BICR (RECIST v1.1)1
+† Per BICR (RECIST v1.1).2

-BASELINE DEMOGRAPHICS1
+BASELINE CHARACTERISTICS1

 In KRYSTAL-12, 100% of patients previously received an I-O–based regimen1